BTC prices fell by 6 percent on Sunday to $8,620 within five minutes.

 Liquidation typically occurs when a sudden price decline dissolves long overleveraged market positions.
 Once the liquidation limit is reached, traders are forced to sell digital assets put up as collateral.

 About $110 million was liquidated on BitMEX alone during the price decline.
-This is according to data illustrated by DataMish.
-The figure represents about $15 million in actual assets.

 There was likely more liquidation at Binance, Deribit, and Kraken.
 A few analysts had warned that the recent price escalation lacked key drivers and feared that a pullback within the month was imminent.

-Bitcoin prices are generally expected to skyrocket in coming months as traders and hodlers anticipate the blockchain halving episode.
+Bitcoin prices are generally expected to skyrocket in the coming months as traders and hodlers anticipate the blockchain halving episode.
 It leads to a 50 percent decrease in mining rewards, thereby causing a scarcity of coins.
 The low supply subsequently precipitates a surge in demand.

 The event is set to take place in May, but until then, the more conservative approach is short-term bearish but medium-term bullish.